|

 We ask that you have checked the following:( All of this should be OK on any

-boat.
+sailboat.
 We will not hold you responsible or refuse to take the boat if

 there are issues here, rather we would like to know the state of the craft)